 Let me tell you, given what I had to work with (a vat of boxed mac and cheese) I did not have high expectations, so I was pleasantly surprised when these oven-fried mac and cheese balls turned out to be super delicious.
 Like, I will make these again for sure during football season, possibly even for the Super Bowl yummy.
 Anything that makes it onto your Super Bowl table has got to be pretty darn worthy, and these really packed the perfect combo of cheesy, melty, crunchy goodness.
 Plus, perfectly acceptable to eat with your hands!
 Yay!
 No forks to stab your brother with (don’t even get me started…).

 These are delicious with plain ol’ ketchup, and oh my goodness, Ranch dressing.
 And next time, I am totally going to make a spicy southwest-style horseradish sauce.
 Like the stuff you dip your blooming onion in?
 Yes.
 That.
 So we will be revisiting these in the not too far-off future so I can whip up a batch of that creamy goodness to go with them.
-But for now… let’s make some oven-fried mac and cheese balls, shall we?
+But for now… grab the recipe for my oven-fried mac and cheese balls, and put that boring box of mac to good use.

 Healthy*ish Oven-Fried Mac and Cheese Balls